 - anaplastic: 10%, ≥3 mitotic figures per high-power field

 - spermatocytic: 5%, older male patients above 60 years old, rarely metastasize; well-differentiated with cells resembling secondary spermatids

 On gross examination, seminomas are pale grey to yellow nodules that are uniform or slightly lobulated and often bulge from the cut surface.
-Tumor staging is via a TNM system (see testicular cancer staging).
+Tumor staging is via the TNM staging system (see testicular cancer staging).

 Ultrasound is the first-line imaging modality if a patient presents with a testicular abnormality.
-Ultrasound has a sensitivity of 92–98% & specificity of 95–99.8% for testicular malignancy.
-Its sensitivity is nearly 100% when combined with physical examination.
+Ultrasound has a sensitivity of 92–98% and a specificity of 95–99.8% for testicular malignancy.
+Its sensitivity is nearly 100% when combined with the physical examination.
 Features include: